 Historically, we have had a small number of large customers for our core Design-to-Silicon-Yield solutions and we expect this to continue in the near term.
-In the nine months ended September 30, 2006, three customers accounted for 49% of our total net revenue, with IBM representing 27%, Toshiba representing 12%, and Chartered Semiconductor representing 10%, respectively.
-In the nine months ended September 30, 2005, five customers accounted for 58% of our total net revenue, with Texas Instruments representing 13%, Matsushita Electronics representing 11%, iBM representing 11%, iBM representing 11%, and Toshiba representing 11%, respectively.
-In the year ended December 31, 2005, four customers accounted for 49% of our total net revenue, with Texas Instruments representing 15%, IBM representing 13, Matsushita representing 11%, and Toshiba representing 15%, IBM representing 13%, Matsushita representing 11%, and Toshiba representing 15%, IBM representing 13%, Matsushita representing 11% and Toshiba representing 10%, respectively.
+In the three months ended March 31, 2007, two customers accounted for 33% of our total net revenue, with International Business Machines Corporation (IBM) representing 17% and Toshiba Corporation representing 16%.
+In the three months ended March 31, 2006, four customers accounted for 61% of our total net revenue, with IBM representing 30%, Toshiba Corporation representing 11%, Matsushita representing 10% and Freescale representing 10%, respectively.
+We could lose a customer due to such customer's decision not to engage us on future process nodes, its decision not to develop its own future process node, or as a result of industry consolidation.
 The loss of any of these customers or a decrease in the sales volumes of their products could significantly reduce our total revenue below expectations.
 In particular, such a loss could cause significant fluctuations in results of operations because our expenses are fixed in the short term and it takes us a long time to replace customers.